 VAT is applicable at 18 percent of taxable supplies.
 Some goods and services may be exempt from VAT (with or without the right to credit input VAT).

 The TCG contains a specific chapter on transfer pricing with rules based on the Organization for Economic Co-operation and Development (OECD) arm’s length principle and OECD methods.
 The TCG and the current administrative practice recognize the concept of ‘market price’ with respect to transactions between related parties.

 Individuals visiting Georgia to carry out labor activities, representatives and consultants of companies who travel to Georgia to perform their duties, aliens who enter Georgia to work on the basis of the labor contract, and individuals visiting Georgia to carry out entrepreneurial activities, need to obtain the immigration visa (D1 Category).
 Immigration visa is a prerequisite for issuing work residence permit.

 The citizens of the EU, USA, Canada, the former Soviet Union and some other countries/territories do not need a visa to enter Georgia for 1 year

 Georgia has data privacy laws.

-Georgia does not restrict the flow of Georgian or foreign currency into or out of the country/territory.
+Georgia does not restrict the flow of Georgian or foreign currency into or out of the country/jurisdiction.
 Certain reporting obligations are imposed, however, to prevent illicit income legalization.
-Certain limitations on the amount of importing and exporting of cash (or securities) without customs declaration are applied (the limit is GEL30,000 (approximately 12,000 US dollars), or its equivalent in foreign currency).
+Certain limitations on the amount of importing and exporting of cash (or securities) without customs declaration are applied (the limit is GEL30,000 (approximately 10,000 US dollars (USD)), or its equivalent in foreign currency).

 A bank account cannot be opened in Georgia without proof of identity.